TFNGamesOfficial/create/_projects/getting-started.md

 <div class="alert alert-danger" role="alert">
-  <strong>WARNING:</strong> Its recommended to use DG Marketplace playsets because they are verified!
+  <strong>WARNING:</strong> It is recommended to use DG Marketplace playsets as they are verified!
 </div>